EU Withdrawal Button: What every online store must do before June 19

 3. No login or registration hurdles

-As a general rule, consumers shouldn't have to register, authenticate, or download an app to access the function, unless the contract itself was concluded that way.
-Guest customers should be able to withdraw as easily as logged-in users
+As a general rule, consumers shouldn't have to register or download an app to access the withdrawal function, unless the contract was originally entered into through that channel.

 4. A two-step flow